 A persona should include:

-Any product should have personas!.
-It is the most basic tool for design experience.
+All product should have personas - it is the most basic tool for design experience.
 Key to identify our real users profile, needs, wants, expectations and end up with a product/service user-oriented.

 Step by Step: ‘Building your User Persona’